 - To remove the dental guard, grasp the top front edge with fingertips of both hands and pull down gently to release.

 You will know if the dental guard is fitted properly if it covers the outward-facing side of your teeth and is snug enough that a gentle pull is required to remove it.
-If you are not satisfied with the initial fitting (too tight, lopsided, too loose, shrinkage), simply slip the bite guard back into the hot water and repeat the fitting process.
+If you are not satisfied with the initial fitting (lopsided, too loose, shrinkage, etc), simply slip the bite guard back into the hot water and repeat the fitting process.
 After a night use, if you feel your LunaGuard® is too tight, it can be loosened slightly by resubmerging it into 160ºF (71ºC) water for no longer than 2 to 3 seconds, and repeating Step 6 above.

 Check your LunaGuard® for wear each time you clean it for possible need for replacement.
 Replace your LunaGuard® after 6 months of use.